Svenpaj/java-library/README.md

 ## OOP Example

-This is a demo in java showcasing an example of a library built with OOP style
+This is a demo in java showcasing an example of a library built with OOP style.

 ## Getting Started